maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/html/_sources/hildonbase.txt

 Before using Hildon, you need to initialize it; initialization connects to the window system display, and parses some standard command line arguments.
 See also :func:`gtk_init` to know more details on this topic.

-Hildon should be initialized by using `hildon_gtk_init() <hildon-gtk-init>`_ .
+Hildon should be initialized by using :func:`hildon_gtk_init()` .
 Notice this function also initialize gtk by calling :func:`gtk_init` .
 In case you need a customized initialization of GTK+ library you could use :func:`hildon_init` after the customized GTK+ initialization.

 Typical main function for a Hildon application
 ==============================================